What are the allowable expenses against rental income?

 Interest and other finance charges

-The interest accrued on any loan taken out to purchase the property is claimable.
-Arrangement fees paid to brokers in arranging a loan are also allowable.
+The interest accrued and any arrangement fees on any loan taken out to purchase the property are claimable but for residential properties the full amount is only allowed up until 5th April 2017.
 If it is a repayment mortgage, then it is only the interest element which can be claimed, not the total repayments.
-If you have a separate bank account for the property business then any bank charges can be claimed.
-You should obtain an annual loan statement from any lender as part of your proof of the interest paid.
+If you have a separate bank account for the property business then any bank charges can also be claimed.

 Repairs and maintenance